Harshadsonar/Github-Listing-Page/README.md

 Also in the bottom of the page user can switch between pages from 1 to 10 which will show 100 repositories data in which one page contains 10 repositories.

-This page is completed coded using HTML, CSS and JAVASCRIPT.
+This page is completed made using HTML, CSS and JAVASCRIPT.

 Link for the Repository :- https://github.com/Harshadsonar/Github-Listing-Page